Continuing Graduate Student Handbook

 Coursework

 All students in the doctoral program must take at least 12 units every semester (8 of the 12 units must be appropriate graduate seminars) before taking the Qualifying Exam and advancing to candidacy.
-Only 4 units of independent study (GEOG 299) or dissertation units (GEOG 296) can be taken per semester pre-candidacy.
+Students can take up to 4 units of GEOG 299: Individual Research or any independent study per semester pre-candidacy.

-After advancement to candidacy, students can enroll in up to a total of 12 independent study (GEOG 299) or dissertation units (GEOG 296) with their committee members.
+Beginning the semester in which the Qualifying Exam is scheduled, and every semester after advancement to candidacy, students can enroll in up to a total of 12 units of GEOG 296: Directed Dissertation Research with their committee members.

-In addition, students must enroll in the Geography Colloquium (GEOG 295), a weekly colloquium featuring invited speakers.
+In addition, students must enroll in GEOG 295: Geography Colloquium, a weekly colloquium featuring invited speakers.
 Students must attend the colloquium every semester until they advance to candidacy.

 Teaching